 Exod 20 and 34 complement each other, and their introductions hint at the respective significances of the two sets of commands.
 Exod 20 starts from Yahweh’s having got the Israelites out of Egypt, and its requirements are foundational to the nation’s life.
 Exod 34 starts from Yahweh’s intention to take the people to Canaan, and its requirements focus on how Israel will need to stay distinctive there.
 It shows links with Deuteronomy and the prophets (Kemp; and see more generally Weinfeld).

 Lev 19 revisits the Decalogue (Marx).
 It broadly follows the order of Exod 20 but follows Exod 34 in being more concrete, and it is more wide-ranging and detailed than either.
 It combines many concerns of both the Exodus sets of commands as well as developing its own concerns, with the result that it is longer than the two Exodus sets combined.
 As they put theirs in the context of the exodus and of life in Canaan, Leviticus puts its set in the context of its characteristic framework, a concern with the sacredness of the people and its commitment to the fact that “I am Yahweh”—so do what I say in light of the priorities I have.
 Whereas Exod 20, being quite general in its expectations, does not suggest a particular context as the background of its reflection, Lev 19 compares more with Exod 34 in overtly suggesting issues that would be raised by life in Canaan.
 Its combination of broad order with randomness makes it look like a chapter that grew over time as it worked out the implications of principles such as are summarized in the Decalogue, in light of questions arising in different contexts.
 It combines groups of biddings concerning relationships with God and concerning relationships in the community, and it combines two types of bidding—moral exhortations, and directives that are more like ordinances.
 Its discursive sections might have been added to a collection of biddings that were originally more uniformly succinct, with some of its more discursive biddings comparing with the kind that appear subsequently in Exod 21–23.
-In turn, that feature draws attention to the Decalogue’s combining:
+In turn, that feature draws attention to the Decalogue’s combining (run on)

-the succinct and reasonably self-explanatory and uncontroversial (murder, adultery, theft, perjury)
+the succinct and reasonably self-explanatory and uncontroversial (murder, adultery, theft, perjury), (run on)

-the succinct but a little enigmatic (e.g., other gods “beside me,” “upon my face”; ‘al-panay)
+the succinct but a little enigmatic (e.g., other gods “beside me,” “upon my face”; ‘al-panay), and (run on)

 the more discursive, surprising, and distinctively Israelite (the directives concerning images, Sabbath, and coveting), which might reflect contextual needs and mark the ways in which the Decalogue differs from expectations that any national code might contain.
 Some rules in Deuteronomy may seek to take further the explication of the coveting command (Rofé).